 How to remove startup programs using Task Manager

 If you see any apps that you don’t want as part of your startup sequence then it is very easy to remove them.

-The app will remain in the list, but will no longer launch automatically when you turn on your machine.
+The app will remain on the list, but will no longer launch automatically when you turn on your machine.
 To enable it again just right click on it and select Enable.

-Remember that you’ll need to reboot your machine for these processes to take effect.
+Remember that you’ll need to reboot your machine for these changes to take effect.

 If you love to tweak things, here's how to change the default font on Windows 10.